temporalio/edu-interacting-with-workflows-typescript-code/exercises/sending-signals-external/README.md

 ## Exercise #2: Sending an External Signal

 During this exercise, you will:

 - Define and handle a Signal
 - Retrieve a handle on the Workflow to Signal
 - Send an external Signal
-- Call both Workflows from the Client file
+- Use a Temporal Client to submit execution requests for both Workflows

 Make your changes to the code in the `practice` subdirectory (look for `TODO` comments that will guide you to where you should make changes to